How to Make Strawberry Pie Filling - Easily! With Step-by-step Photos, Recipe, Directions, Ingredients and Costs

 tomato and spaghetti sauce.
 This complete kit includes everything you

-need: the canner, jar rack, jar grabber tongs, lid lifting wand, a plastic
+need: the canner, jar rack, Jar grabber tongs, lid lifting wand, a plastic

 funnel, labels, bubble freer, and the bible of canning, the Ball Blue

 Book.
-You'll never need anything else except more jars and lids! |
+You will never need anything else except more jars and lids! |

 See the seller's website for more information, features, pricing and user reviews! |